 Step 2 of the IAPT programme offers guided-self-help.
 Researchers in Sheffield have developed a client self help manual for anxiety using cognitive analytic theory.
 Research is underway to test how this compares with a CBT intervention.
 You can read more about CAT guided self help for anxiety by clicking on this link.

 CAT reflective practice has been used to help organisations and staff work more helpfully with people who have multiple and complex needs including homelessness, criminality and substance use.
-Read more about how CAT has been integrated into services delivered by Liverpool YMCA by clicking here.
+Read more about how CAT has been integrated into services delivered by YMCA Together by clicking here.

 Aspects of the CAT model have been combined with another therapy approach called Psychodynamic Interpersonal Therapy (PIT).
 Together they form a model of brief talking therapy for people who present to hospital emergency departments after harming themselves.
 A recent study describes an evaluation of the Hospital Outpatient Psychotherapy Engagement (HOPE) service based at a hopsital in the north west.
 Nurses and liaison psychiatry team staff offer up to four sessions of this CAT-informed therapy, with the option of a fifth follow up session.
 Results of this evaluation have been positive but further research into the approach is needed.
 Read more about the HOPE service evaluation by clicking on this link.